-After this unexpected refusal I decided to build my own “natural” tree caves.
-My friend Tom (not Seeley) sawed me several caves at dizzying heights into living trees according to the average geometries of natural tree cavities determined in “The nest of the Honeybee”.
-The caves are arranged in the trees in such a way that the thinnest wall thickness on the side of the flying hole is 10-12cm.
-Several Beeloggers are mounted on each tree and record the humidity at the edge of the cave, in honeycomb construction and even in the wood surrounding the cave.
+After this unexpected refusal I decided to build my own “natural” tree cavities.
+My friend Tom (not Seeley) sawed me several cavities at dizzying heights into living trees according to the average geometries of natural tree cavities determined in “The nest of the Honeybee”.
+The cavities are arranged in the trees in such a way that the thinnest wall thickness on the side of the flying hole is 10-12cm.
+Several Beeloggers are mounted on each tree and record the humidity at the edge of the cavity, in honeycomb construction and even in the wood surrounding the cavity.

-The sensors are already recording everything.
-They are evenly distributed over the entire height of the cave.
-In addition, the moisture level of the wood surrounding the cave is also recorded.
+The sensors are recording everything since beginning of 2018.
+They are evenly distributed over the entire height of the cavity.
+In addition, the moisture level of the wood surrounding the cavity is also recorded.

 The peg installed in the top element can be removed to attach a honey chamber.
 All three elements can be removed at any time to control the colony.
 The inside of the elements is covered with a wax sheet.